 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your files manually, then use a professional, or use a backup plugin.
+If you don’t want to do site backups, then get professional assistance, or use a WordPress backup plugin.

-- You can learn more about a WordPress backup plugin that can automate your site backups here: Backup, Clone & Keep Your WP Websites Protected With Backup Creator WordPress Plugin
+- You can read about a WordPress backup plugin that can fully automate your site backups here: Backup, Duplicate & Protect Your WP Website With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory